Browse the catalog by course

 Immigration and the U.S. Policy Debate helps students examine the historical and current dimensions of immigration, a topic that has become a key focus of U.S. policy.
 Through readings and activities, students explore past immigration laws and consider different policy options for the future.

 Indian Independence and the Question of Partition examines the history leading up to the British withdrawal from the Indian subcontinent in 1947 and the legacies of partition that remain today.
 Readings and activities explore the era of British colonialism, Indian campaigns for independence, and the political debates between Indian groups and the British leading up to partition.
-Students learn about the experience of one province, Bengal, to gain an in-depth understanding of what was at stake for different groups at the time.

 International Trade in a Globalized World helps students explore the controversies surrounding international trade.
 Students consider the issues that affect trade including globalization in the United States and abroad.

 Iran Through the Looking Glass: History, Reform, and Revolution traces the history of Iran from its early dynasties to the present.
 Readings and activities help students understand the political and cultural conditions that led to the 1979 Revolution and its aftermath.

 Nigeria: History, Identity, and Change invites students to explore Nigeria’s history—from the precolonial to the present—and think about what the country’s future might look like.